felipebottega/Tensor-Fox/README.md

     IPython>=7.31.1
     sparse_dot_mkl>=0.7

 Instead of installing all these modules manually, a possibility is to just install [Anaconda](https://www.anaconda.com/distribution/), then everything, including the BLAS version (MKL is preferred one), will be installed properly and up to date.
 This is the recommended way.
-If you want to install only the necessary packages, I recommend installing [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) and then create a env with the following:
+If you want to install only the necessary packages, I recommend installing [Miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) and then create an env with the following:

     conda create --name myenv --channel defaults jupyter numpy pandas scipy scikit-learn matplotlib numba sparse_dot_mkl